mmkal/trpc-cli/README.md

 >Note: object types for flags must appear _last_ in the `.input(...)` tuple, when being used with positional parameters.
 So `z.tuple([z.string(), z.object({mkdirp: z.boolean()}), z.string()])` would not be allowed.

 Procedures with incompatible inputs will be returned in the `ignoredProcedures` property.

+>You can also pass an existing tRPC router that's primarily designed to be deployed as a server to it, in order to invoke your procedures directly, in development.

+>Note that this library is still v0, so parts of the API may change slightly.
+The basic usage of `trpcCli({router}).run()` will remain though!

 ### API docs